Hagley Museum and Library: Library

 The Eleutherian Mills Historical Library was dedicated on October 7, 1961.
 It was renamed as the Hagley Library in 1984.

 Hagley's library houses a major research collection of manuscripts, archives, photographs, pamphlets, and books documenting the history of American business and technology.
 A member of the Independent Research Libraries Association, the library serves scholars from this country and abroad.
 Holdings include 37,000 linear feet in the Manuscripts and Archives Department, 290,000 printed volumes in the Imprints Department, 2 million visual items in the Pictorial Department, and more than 300,000 digital images and pages in the Digital Archives Department.
 The library and archival collections owned by Hagley are open to the public for research; a catalog and partial digital archive are available online.

 The library includes the Center for the History of Business, Technology, and Society, which coordinates Hagley's interactions with the world of scholarship in the fields of American economic, business, and technological history.
 The center offers a scholar-in-residence program and competitive fellowships.
 It also hosts the Business History Conference, the largest US-based professional organization of business historians, and the editorial office of the peer-reviewed journal, Enterprise & Society.

+Property description

 E. I. du Pont residence complex

 On the property is the home of Éleuthère Irénée du Pont, who built the Georgian-style home and surrounding buildings and gardens to serve as a center for familial and business life.
 The home was inhabited by five generations of the du Pont family, with many pieces of furniture, American folk art, and family pieces brought from France still on view.
 Other buildings that are a part of the complex are a barn, the "First Office" of the company, Lammot du Pont Workshop, and the garden.

 The estate home was the first residence of the du Pont family in the United States.